replicatedhq/help-center/content/docs/troubleshoot/collectors/overview.md

 # Collectors

 A Troubleshoot spec defines one or more (often many) collectors that to run when a support bundle is being generated.
-Collectors can be a single file, a directory of files, or a command to run and capture the output of.
+A collector target can be a single file, a directory of files, or a command to run and capture the output of.

-When a support bundle is generated, the collectors may be executed concurrently, and the results are all gathered into a single support bundle.
+When a support bundle is generated, the collectors are executed concurrently, and the results are all gathered into a single tar.gz bundle.

 Collectors can come from various sources at generation time.
 If multiple inputs are provided, they are combined into a single set of collectors to run.